energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

   - Y cards in “_In Progress_”
   - Z cards in “_Waiting/Blocked_”
   - [ ] Empty the “_Done_” column
-- [ ] Moving the weekly: @lenucksi would be happy if we could move this to 1100 from 1000 on Thursdays (or another day) and he has a regular one there.
 - [ ] Review status of [assignments from last meeting].
 (Fill in a list below this item)
 - [ ] Sign up for next week’s meeting roles.